Wildlife Safety on the Trails

 Big Bear Lake is home to numerous wildlife species.
 When enjoying the National Forest it is important to respect the natural flora and fauna for your safety and the well being of our environment.

 Nature has a way of putting things in perspective and helping us appreciate the world we live in.
 We've heard it so many times that getting outdoors for a hike, a bike, a camping trip, or anything else is medicine for the mind, body, and soul.
-It's important to remember that we share our Big Bear Lake wilderness areas with numerous native species.
+However, it's important to remember that we share our Big Bear Lake wilderness areas with numerous native species.

 You may spot critters like squirrels, chipmunks, and rabbits who pose little to no threat and are quick to scamper off at the sight of humans.
 Rarely, you may spot other wildlife like bears, mountain lions, and rattlesnakes who are equally averse to humans but can pose a danger if threatened or afraid.